 Online engineering degrees have become more common over the last few years.
 Although some programs may require an in-person element, many online engineering programs can be taken entirely online.

 In this guide, we’re going to break down the top 10 online engineering degree programs.
-We’ll discuss the background of each school, the tuition for their engineering program, and how they structure their engineering degree courses.
+We’ll discuss the background of each school, the tuition for their program, and how they structure their degree courses.

 Online Engineering Degree Rankings in 2020